iamkirankumaryadav/Library/SQL/SQL.md

 - `In` : Check for Specific Values Provided   e.g. Value IN (5,6,7,8,9,10)

 ### Use of SQL Functions
-1. Perform Some Calculations on the Data
+1. Perform Some Calculations on the Data.
-2. Modify Individual Data Items
+2. Modify Individual Data Items.
-3. Manipulate Output
+3. Manipulate Output.
-4. Format Dates and Numbers
+4. Format Dates and Numbers.
-5. Convert Data Types
+5. Convert Data Types.

 ### MERGE Statement

 Allows Conditional Update or Insertion of Data into a Table

-Performs `Update` : If Rows Exists.
+- Performs `Update` : If Rows Exists.
-Performs `Insert` : If the Row does not Exist.
+- Performs `Insert` : If the Row does not Exist.

 ### CLAUSE (WHERE | HAVING)
 - Limit the Result